-Instructor: Dr. Aixin Tan, aixin-tan@uiowa.edu Course Format: By default, the course meets in person, 8:30-9:20am MWF 3 SH.
+Instructor: Dr. Aixin Tan, aixin-tan@uiowa.edu, 259 SH.
+Course Format: By default, the course meets in person, 10:30-11:20am MWF 75 SH.
 However, on days when we are introduced to a client, we might meet on Zoom.
 (Note you are always free to use the classroom during class time, even for zoom meetings.)
-Instructor Office Hours: M 9:20 - 10:30 am, and Th 9:00 - 10:30 am via zoom.
-Drop-in's welcome.
-Still, I will have a google document for you to sign up for slots to avoid traffic.
-Make additional appointments if needed.
+Instructor Office Hours : MWF 11:30 - 12:15 pm Make additional appointments if needed.
 Course page: Announcements and course materials will be posted in ICON.
 Course Wiki page: Updates to progress on projects.
 Link to be announced in ICON.
-Department: Statistics and Actuarial Science, 241 SH DEO: Dr. Kung-Sik Chan, 335-0712 kung-sik-chan@uiowa.edu
+Department: Statistic s and Actuarial Science, 241 SH DEO: Dr. Kur g-Sik Chan, 335-0712 kung-sik -chan@uiowa.edu